Cala Violina

 The evidence of cinghiale in these woods is profound: the whole of the woodland floor is dug up where they have rooted for food.

 When you arrive at the top of the cove, with tantilising glimpses of the sea below, there are two signs indicating both to your left and right for Cala Violina.
-These are
+These are the two footpaths down to the beach.

 Regular care and attention is taken by the authorities to fence off and protect other over trodden paths down to the beach and guide visitors to the just these two.